sancovp/emergence-engine/README.md

 An auto-prompter and state tracker for the 3-pass systematic thinking methodology for guiding LLM specification-making and conceptualization.

+## Role in the Compound Intelligence System

+Emergence Engine is the **systematic thinking engine** in the compound intelligence toolkit.
+It provides:
+- 3-pass methodology guidance (expanded to 9 passes across 3 layers)
+- State tracking through the ontological → architectural → implementation flow
+- Auto-prompting to keep agents on track

+Works alongside:
+- **STARSHIP**: Orchestrates sessions and workflows
+- **STARLOG**: Maintains context and project history
+- **GIINT**: Manages project structure and tasks
+- **PayloadDiscovery**: Knowledge base integration

 ## Installation

 It's not currently on PyPI but it is installable if you download the package.